dheeraj120501/Lets-Code/06-Cool Things Computer Can't Do/02-Machine Learning/Data Analysis/Readme.md

 ### Handling Categorical Data

+Some algorithms can work with categorical data directly.
+But many machine learning algorithms cannot operate on label data directly.
+They require all input variables and output variables to be numeric.

+In general, this is mostly a constraint of the efficient implementation of machine learning algorithms rather than hard limitations on the algorithms themselves.

+So categorical data must be converted to a numerical form.
+If the categorical variable is an output variable, you may also want to convert predictions by the model back into a categorical form in order to present them or use them in some application.

 There are two major classes of categorical data, nominal and ordinal.

 - In any nominal categorical data attribute, there is no concept of ordering amongst the values of that attribute.